Ferriera1/My-Portfolio/README.md

 Semi fixed the spacing between the contact me and Projects sections Cleaned up the css a bit and fixed some spacing linked my projects id in the nav bar properly
+Added the first group project to the first image in the project section